-You are required to use the long template.
-You can find it in section C.1 (page 87).
+Long Template: You are required to use the long template.
+You can find it in section D.1 (page 101).
+You must have the long template footer on your webpage.
+Your webpage must not have any validation errors (html or css).

 The topic of this webpage is "Three Things About Me" (meaning about you).
+This or something very similar should be your main heading (h1).

 You must tell three things about yourself, things you are willing for others to know about you.
 They can be ordinary or special.
 You can make it boring or interesting.
+They should be clearly identifiable, with each being a subheading (h2), and possibly being numbered.

 Exactly one of the three things must be a quotation that is meaningful to you.
 It can be scriptural.
 It can be a famous saying.
 It can be poetry.
+It can include attribution and commentary, but not much else.